-This guide outlines the steps involved in controlling an electric thermofan via the EEC in an EB-ED V8 Falcon, XR8, Fairlane or Fairmont.
+This guide outlines the steps involved in controlling an electric thermofan via the Factory ECU in an EB-ED V8 Falcon, XR8, Fairlane or Fairmont.
 This guide does not apply to the I6 as the parameters to enable fan control are currently not known.

 Tune changes to enable Thermofan control

 The following changes are required in the bin to enable fan control.
 This applies for a 2DCA bin but should also apply to other bins:

 - Enable the flag “Electro Drive Fan Present”

 - Enable the flag “High Speed Fan Present”

 - Set the “High Speed Fan Normal On Temp” scaler to the temperature (in degreesF) that you want the fan to switch on.
 Stock is 242degF.

 - Set “High Speed Fan High Load On Temp” scaler to the temperature (in degreesF) that you want the fan to switch on under high load.
 Stock is 234degF.

 - Set the hysteresis functions to the number of degrees you would like the temperatures to drop after the fans cycle on.
 Stock is 4degF.

 We can make all of the tune changes necessary to enable fans on your EB-ED V8 ECU and load them on a chip ready to install!
 See our range of J3 Chips below.